-

 Similar age

-If you are less that two years older than a person under the age of consent, it is not an offence to have sexual contact with them, provided they consent and are aged over 10.
-This is known as the Romeo and Juliette law.
-It has an equivalent in most Australiana states and territories.
-These laws exists in recognition of the fact that teenagers are developing sexually, that young people can validly consent to sex with someone else of a similar age, and that this activity should not be criminalised.
+If a person is less than two years older than a young person who is under the age of consent, it is not an offence to have sexual contact with them, provided they consent and are aged over 10.
+This is known as the Romeo and Juliet law.
+It has an equivalent in most Australian states and territories.
+These laws exist in recognition of the fact that teenagers are developing sexually, that young people can validly consent to sex with someone else of a similar age, and that this activity should not be criminalised.

 Mistake as to age

-It is a defence to a charge of sex with a young person under 16 if you honestly and reasonably believed that the young person was aged 16 or older.
+It is a defence to a charge of sex with a young person under 16 if the accused honestly and reasonably believed that the young person was aged 16 or older.

 Offences relating to sex with child under age of consent